EasonLiaw/Wafer_Fault_Detection/README.md

           "password": <password>,
           "dbname": <new_local_database_name>}
 ```
 - For security reasons, this file needs to be stored in private.
+(Default host is localhost and user is root for MySQL)

 5. Open anaconda prompt and create a new environment with the following syntax:
 ```
 conda create -n myenv python=3.10
 ```
 - Note that you will need to install anaconda if not available in your local system: https://www.anaconda.com/

 6. After creating a new anaconda environment, activate the environment using the following command: